Sabana Grande Productions

 “Introduction to Race, Rhetoric, and the State Special Issue” (10 minutes, 2016).

-Co-authored with Donnie Johnson Sackey, this video essay provides an introduction to a special issue that Donnie and I co-edited for Present Tense: A Journal of Rhetoric in Society.
+Co-authored with Donnie Johnson Sackey, this video essay provides an introduction to a Present Tense: A Journal of Rhetoric in Society special issue.

 A Visual Argument for Ethnic Studies (2 minutes, 2016).